Are you new to exercise or just starting an exercise routine?

 tap an image to buy on Amazon

-For example, breathe out as you lift the weight, and breathe in as you relax.
-When doing leg lifts, breathe out as you lift your leg and breathe in as you lower it.
+Do not hold your breath, try to breath normally and breath in during exertion and out when relaxing.
+For example, inhale as you lift weights, and exhale as you relax.
+When doing leg lifts, inhale as you lift your leg and exhale as you lower it.

 To prevent injury, don’t jerk or thrust weights into position.